tonym128/tonym128.github.io/_posts/2021-08-25-the-time-i-uploaded-3000-videos-to-youtube.md

 I set up a Telegram bot for the first time, which was quite cool.
 I can ask it to give me videos of website articles and it does!
 This was going to tie into a submission mechanism, which I could do technically, but it wasn't actually necessary for me to feed news in.

-It was really interesting running and managing a YouTube channel and seeing what it would take to organically grow it, it's been almost 6 months since I started the project and I only have half the subs I would need to monetize and because Short view time doesn't count, not enough hours by a long way, since 90% of my traffic is shorts.
+It was really interesting running and managing a YouTube channel and seeing what it would take to organically grow it, its been almost 6 months since I started the project and I only have half the subs I would need to monetize and because Short view time doesn't count, not enough hours by a long way, since 90% of my traffic is shorts.

 Even with over 1000 hours on record, only 100ish was not from Shorts, which is excluded.